energinet-open-incubator/innersource-collaboration/guides/FOSS-terms-guide/02-FOSS-Terms-Intro-Common-Terms.md

  - It is common to have someone from Team A answer to all questions around the new change for 30 days.
 (Called "30 days of warranty") to ensure a smooth handover.
 After 30 days, the change is maintained by Team B as if they had made it.
  - Everyone won.
 Ideally more people than just the ones involved got a bug fixed or a feature added that is beneficial for them, less wasteful planning and silo-jumping/escalation was needed, some communication bridges (direct relations between people) have been established or improved, etc.

-How can I plan this in my Agile?
+**How can I plan this in my Agile?**
- - Software developers time is often highly utilized.
+ - Software developers' time is often highly utilized.
 It is a belief often seen that only a coding developer is a good developer.
  - Wouldn't this interruption from the outside or communication stuff reduce their coding time and thus make things less effective?
  - As it turned out: This is actually not very likely.
  - Since you would have to do the work yourself anyway (if its fixing a bug at your side instead, or building a work around, or escalating to another team, etc.).
 So you would plan the work anyway.